 Have you ever asked the question, “What is digital identity verification?” and wondered what the industry best practices are?
-In this article we explain the term of digital identity verification and how it can help your business during the customer onboarding process.
-Plus, we will give an overview of different identity verification methods and what to consider when thinking about implementing one of the methods.
+In this article, we explain the term of digital identity verification and how it can help your business during the customer onboarding process.
+In addition, we will provide an overview of different identity verification methods and what to consider when determining which method to implement.

 Why is digital identity verification important?

-The verification of identities has always played a crucial role in the analog world when it comes to the transaction of goods and services.
-Transactions were often face-to-face, involved eye contact, and were usually concluded with a handshake.
-In this way, the parties involved could more or less ascertain whether or not the opposite party was acting honestly and whether or not they were who they said they were.
-Meeting in-person offered a level of authentication that was and still is hard to beat.
+Verifying identities has always played a crucial role in the analog world, especially in regard to the transactions of goods or services.
+Transactions were usually done face-to-face, involving basic forms of human interaction that can be used to confirm one’s identity, such as eye contact or handshakes.
+In this way, those involved could more or less determine on the spot with relative ease whether or not the other party was acting honestly and actually was who they said they were.
+Meeting in person offered a level of authentication that was and still is hard to surpass.

-However, nowadays many transactions takes place online – a tendency which has been further amplified by the ongoing Covid-19 pandemic.
-Thus, the verification of one’s identity (built on the standards of liveness) is of growing importance as more industries take their services online.
+However, nowadays, more and more transactions take place online, a tendency that has been further amplified as a result of the COVID-19 pandemic.
+Therefore, online identity verification methods used to confirm an individual’s identity (built on the standards of liveness) are of growing importance as an increasing number of industries take their services online.

 Digital identity verification can help to prevent fraud in several ways.
-First, it helps to ensure that the person who is using a particular digital account is who they claim to be.
-This is important in preventing identity theft, which can lead to financial fraud.
-Additionally, digital identity verification can help to prevent other types of fraud, such as account takeover, in which a fraudster gains access to a user's account and uses it to commit fraud.
+First and foremost, it helps ensure that the person who is using a particular digital account is who they claim to be.
+This is important in the prevention of identity theft, which could potentially lead to financial fraud as well.
+Additionally, digital identity proofing can help prevent other types of fraud, such as account takeover, in which a fraudster gains access to a user's account and uses it to commit fraud.

 Today, various forms of identity verification methods are used to authenticate and prove digital identity.
 While most forms of online transactions require the verification of one’s identity, the actual level of verification required differs from platform to platform and the regulatory framework that governs the industry where the product or service is based.
 Here are two very different examples:

-- eBay Kleinanzeigen asks only for an email address to establish user identity.
-An email of course, can easily be faked.
-Thus, the site warns both buyers and sellers to trust their instinct and to only deal locally and in person.
+- Online marketplaces such as the German marketplace, kleinanzeigen.de (formerly eBay Kleinanzeigen), only ask for an email address to establish user identity.
+An email, of course, can easily be faked.
+Thus, the site warns both buyers and sellers to exercise careful judgment, deal locally, and if possible, in person.

 Digital identity verification methods explained

-So, as we now learned, what digital identity verification is and why it is important, let's have a look at the different methods: To accurately verify and authenticate an identity, three ways have emerged and are often used in tandem during digital onboarding:
+So, now that we understand what the electronic verification of digital identity looks like and why it is important, let's explore the different methods.
+To accurately verify and authenticate an identity, there are three proven methods that are often used in tandem during the digital onboarding process:

 1. Document Verification

-The setup is simple: A user only needs a smartphone camera to scan their ID and process the results.
-But this simplicity can have a downside too.
-Government-issued documents can be faked, and as you’d expect, there are different levels of quality when it comes to document tampering.
+The setup for digital document verification is simple: A user only needs a smartphone camera to scan their ID and process the results.
+Unfortunately, the simplicity of this process can become its own disadvantage.
+Government-issued documents can be faked, and as you might expect, there are different levels of quality when it comes to document tampering.

 What you should consider with document verification:

 Most digital identity verification vendors claim high pass rates as well as broad document support worldwide.
-However, many vendors still heavily depend on human interaction in the verification process, employing many back-office agents who manually check the verification results.
-This not only has an impact on the user experience and overall process speed, but it also poses a significant privacy risk since it is not clear where the data really ends up during the verification process.
+However, many of these vendors are still heavily dependent on face-to-face interactions in the verification process, employing many back-office agents to manually check the verification results.
+This system not only has an impact on the user experience and overall speed of the process, but also poses a significant privacy risk due to its exposure during the manual phase of the verification process.

 2. Biometric facial verification

-A biometric facial verification is a system that uses facial recognition technology to verify the identity of an individual.
-Facial biometric solutions provide an almost fully-automated identity verification experience without the downsides of a human operator or the costs associated with higher dropout rates.
+Biometric facial verification is a system that uses facial identity verification technology to confirm and authenticate the identity of an individual.
+Facial biometric solutions provide an almost fully automated identity verification experience without the drawbacks of human operators and human error, or the costs associated with higher dropout rates.

 What you should consider with biometric facial verification:

-Many solutions cannot adapt to different challenges that regularly pop up during routine customer onboarding.
+Many biometric solutions cannot adapt to the various challenges that routinely occur during customer onboarding.
 Others are not optimized for specific use cases.
-Typically challenges include
+Regular challenges typically include:

 - Poor document photo quality